Thesis and Dissertation

 Thesis and Dissertation Requirements

-The Office of Graduate Student Life coordinates the format review and final submission process for ETDs (Electronic Theses and Dissertations), establishes the university’s thesis and dissertation deadlines, administers thesis and dissertation related policies, and provides support for all students, faculty, and staff.
+The College of Graduate Studies coordinates the review and final submission process for ETDs (Electronic Theses and Dissertations), establishes the university’s thesis and dissertation deadlines, administers thesis and dissertation related policies, and provides support for all students, faculty, and staff.

 Thesis and dissertation students planning to graduate within a semester must meet the following deadlines on the UCF Academic Calendar each semester: